stealthman22/100-days-of-code/r5-log.md

 Built states to authenticate a user  signing in, check if the user has a profile, clear their Been doing a lot with the ternary operator using the short-circuiting style.
 Also built protected routes with React router.
 A nice approach I must say

+### DAY 5 (Jan 7th 2021)

+Built component to create profile and dashboard.
+The major challenge is that there are supposed to be 3 different create profile components depending on their role during registration.
+Can't wait to do that tomorrow